 Paper is highly recyclable, and its cellulose fibers can be reused up to seven times.
 From magazines to cereal boxes and shipping boxes to gift wrap, paper products undergo a transformative journey through various forms of reuse.

-The industry’s $7 billion investment in recycling infrastructure underpins high consumer recycling rates.
+The industry has announced or is expected to complete projects by 2025 that will use more than 9 million tons of recycled paper.
 The financial commitment has led to technological breakthroughs, such as new technologies to process hard-to-recycle items like plastic-coated paper cups.

 Today, eco-consciousness is a business imperative that customers are driving.
 According to Forbes Research’s State of Sustainability Survey, 57% of C-suite executives report increased customer demands for sustainable practices, and 59% of leaders in retail and consumer firms now have significant initiatives regarding sustainable packaging practices.